 In addition to having the region’s most affordable tuition, we offer thousands of dollars in scholarships every year.
-Learn more about scholarships and financial aid for your degree in theatre arts.
+Learn more about scholarships and financial aid as you pursue your theatre arts degree.

 About the Theatre Arts Degree Program

 A major that goes beyond acting, our theatre arts degree program dives deep into the heart of performing.
 If you have a love for the spotlight, Wayne State can build your foundation and make you a well-rounded performer.
 Mainstage productions at Wayne State give you the opportunity for acting, directing, costume design, special effects, lighting, and more.
 You will have the opportunity to participate in the annual Kennedy Center American Theatre Festival Region V and tour with our children’s theatre.
 Join the WSC Drama Club, a thriving student organization with a busy programming schedule.
 With a theatre arts degree, you’ll be prepared to steal the show on the big screen, or you can use your speaking talents to become an announcer, on-air personality, or even a salesperson.
 No matter what route you take, you’ll gain skills that are beneficial to any career, such as design, production, management, and even cultural awareness.

 Percent of recent WSC graduates employed or in graduate school

 based on the most recent graduate survey

-Degrees offered: B.A., B.S. in speech communication with a concentration in theatre arts
+Degrees offered: B.A. or B.S. in speech communication/theatre arts

 For concentration: 36-48